insightfinder/InsightAgent/daemonset/README.md

 - SAMPLING_INTERVAL - The rate at which the metrics are sampled.

-- REPORTING_INTERVAL - The rate at which the collected metrics are reported to insightfinder.

 Modify the insightfinder.yaml with the appropriate parameter values.

 Example: